JohnTheSixth/crystalball/README.md

 #### Configure Your Environment Variables

 Remember how you signed up with Data.world?
-Well now, log into your account and go to Settings > Advanced.
+Well now, log into your account and go to Avatar (in the upper right) > Settings > Advanced.
 You'll see two API tokens: a Read/Write and an Admin.
 Copy the Read/Write token.
 You will then need to export it to your shell environment as `DW_AUTHKEY`, but you will need to add the text string `Bearer ` to the beginning of it (note the space after `Bearer`).
 Your command would look something like this:

 ```
-export DW_AUTHKEY='Bearer <<your-copied-dw-read-write-key>>
+export DW_AUTHKEY='Bearer <<your-copied-dw-read-write-key>>'
 ```

 Alternatively, you can copy the above command to your `.bashrc` or `.zshrc` file (or whatever flavor your shell source is) so that it loads into your environment every time.